 In honor of the Iranian New Year, Norouz, the first Persian Day parade in Los Angeles took place during March 2015.
 Videos and photographs of the parade will be projected onto a screen showing various forms of traditional Persian dance and movements performed by members of the ethnically diverse community of the Iranian diaspora in Southern California.
 Participants will be invited to move with a performer as she recalls the experience.
 Somewhere between the sensual and the disembodied, Dancing Through the Diaspora, is a performative process of reorienting one’s self through and with another person.

 On the screen, I see myself there where I was, once in a physical space that opened up a place inside; I am there and here.
 What is worse than loneliness?
 There is light behind us and there is light in front of us.
-Now that you are with me our shadows guide where we might travel through. –adapted from Michel Foucault Of Other Spaces: Heterotopias
+Now that you are with me, our shadows guide us through where we may travel. –adapted from Michel Foucault’s Of Other Spaces: Utopias and Heterotopias

 How Do We Dress for the Weather?~ (work-in-progress)